ArchivesNationalesFR/rico-converter/docs/Conversion.md

 The EAD to RiC-O conversion is driven by a set of XSLT under the `xslt_ead` folder.
 The conversion steps are as follow :

 1. **EAD preprocessing (audience filtering)** : if a filtering on the @audience property is required (it is by default), the XSLT `ead2rico-preprocessing.xslt` is applied on the input file; otherwise, the original file is directly processed;
-2. **Main conversion** : the main conversion is implemented in `ead2rico.xslt`.
-It calls in turn the following other files :
+2. **Main conversion** : the entry point for the convertion is `main.xslt` that only contains a few parameters, and import the main conversion stylesheet `ead2rico.xslt`.
+This calls in turn the following other files :
 	- `ead2rico-uris.xslt` : defines how URIs are generated;
 	- `ead2rico-codes.xml` : defines error codes used for EAD conversion;
 	- `ead2rico-builtins.xslt` : a rewrite and extension of builtins XSLT template for EAD conversion;